 Lemongrass is an easy herb to grow in the North Florida Garden.
 Learn the basics of plant care and ideas for use in the kitchen with UF IFAS Extension Escambia County.

 The classic succulent vegetable of summer is ripe for your salads, sandwiches and salsa.
 Tomatoes can be used many ways to make good food with good nutrition.
-Uses & Preparation Unripe tomatoes take 3 to 4 days to… Read More
+Uses & Preparation Unripe tomatoes take 3 to… Read More

 Program Overview Let’s Walk Florida is a 10-week physical activity education program designed to promote physical wellness among Floridians.
-Participants may choose from two tracks, according to their goals and exercise background – health or fitness.
-Participants will… Read More
+Participants may choose from two tracks, according to their goals and exercise background – health or… Read More

 Category: 4-H & Youth, Agribusiness, Agriculture, Camp, Clubs & Volunteers, Coasts & Marine, Community Volunteers, Conservation, Crops, Curriculum, Disaster Preparation, Events, Farm Management, Florida-Friendly Landscaping, Food Safety, Forests, Fruits & Vegetables, Health & Nutrition, Home Landscapes, Home Management, Horticulture, Invasive Species, Lawn, Livestock, Money Matters, Natural Resources, Pests & Disease, Pests & Disease, Professional Development, Recreation, Relationships & Family, SFYL Hot Topic, Turf, UF/IFAS, UF/IFAS Extension, UF/IFAS Research, UF/IFAS Teaching, Uncategorized, Water, Wildlife, Work & Life

 You can’t tell by looking if your food is done cooking.
-Using a food thermometer not only ensures your food is properly cooked to reduce the risk of harmful bacteria, but it also prevents overcooking.
-Check out this… Read More
+Using a food thermometer not only ensures your food is properly cooked to reduce the risk of harmful bacteria, but it also prevents overcooking….
+Read More